apostrophecms/apostrophe-documentation/modules/apostrophe-attachments/index.md

 Returns an object with `x` and `y` properties containing the focal point chosen by the user, as percentages.
 If there is no focal point, null is returned.
+### isCroppable(*attachment*) *[api]*
+Returns true if this type of attachment is croppable.
+Available as a template helper.
+### isSized(*attachment*) *[api]*
+Returns true if this type of attachment is sized, i.e. uploadfs produces versions of it for each configured size, as it does with GIF, JPEG and PNG files.

+Accepts either an entire attachment object or an extension.
 ### addTypeMigration() *[api]*

 ### addDocReferencesMigration() *[api]*